Juul's E-cigarettes were marketed as a safer alternative to tobacco,

 What Do I Need To Get Started?

-- Take a free evaluation to determine eligibility for taking action.
-You or a loved one must meet the following criteria:
+To get started please use our free evaluation form to determine eligibility for taking action.
+To take legal action you or a loved one must meet the following criteria:

 - Used the JUUL E-cigarette brand